warpKaiba/kuroAntiSpam/README.md

 ## Use

 Edit kuroAntiSpam.py to change the YOUR_DOMAIN and ACCESS_TOKEN variables.
 You may also change how often the script checks the timeline, and how many posts it checks.
+You can change `DOMAIN_ACTION` to say what should happen to the domain of the instance the spam was detected on.

 ``python kuroAntiSpam.py``